 is supporting us with such a generous donation and scholarship

-- Mary Leighton, PT, Camp No Limits Founder and Director
+- Mary Leighton, OT, Camp No Limits Founder and Director